 This includes Federal and State Government jobs.
 Contact a WorkOne Center to apply for these jobs.

 - Click here for more tips about searching for work.

 - SECURITY QUESTION?
 You will need to enter a Security Question and Answer to be able to retrieve your Username/Password if you ever forget/lose it.

 - ALREADY ON FILE?
 If you receive the error message that there is already a user on file with your Social Security number, go back to the beginning and click Forgot Username.
 You may have already created an account and do not realize it.
 You will enter your Social Security number and birth date, click Submit and then you will be prompted to answer your security question.
 From here you will be provided with your Username.
 You will be required to enter your Username exactly as it is shown here, and then you will enter your Password twice.

-You must contact WorkOne’s Uplink Customer Service Center by calling 1-800-891-6499 to report this problem.
+You must contact WorkOne’s Uplink Customer Service Center by visiting our Contact page to report this problem.

 - If you have worked in Indiana during the last 18 months, the employers you worked for should be listed.
 If no employers are listed or if incorrect employers are listed, you may have accidentally mistyped your Social Security number when establishing your account.
 IMMEDIATELY LOG OFF and click the New User button to recreate an account.
 Be sure to use a different Username this time.
-If you still have the same problem when you get to the employer entry screen or you have finished filing a claim before you read this, contact WorkOne’s Uplink Customer Service Center by calling 1-800-891-6499.
+If you still have the same problem when you get to the employer entry screen or you have finished filing a claim before you read this, contact WorkOne’s Uplink Customer Service Center via our Contact page.

 - If some of your past employers are listed, but not your last employer, click on the “click here” link near the bottom of the page to add your last employer.